 Shalene Gupta is a Minnesota-grown Boston-based writer with Chinese-Indonesian and Indian roots.
 She’s currently working on a book about severe PMS, PMDD and PME for Flatiron.
 She’s also the co-author of The Power of Trust: How Companies Build It, Lose It, Regain It (Public Affairs, 2021) with Harvard Business School professor Sandra Sucher.
 The Power of Trust was nominated for a Thinkers50 Breakthrough Idea award.
 In 2022, Shalene was identified as a thinker to watch out for and made the Thinkers50 Radar list.

 In the past she was a reporter for Fortune where she wrote about the intersection of diversity and tech.
-Her work has appeared in several publications including The Atlantic, ESPN, Fast Company, Harvard Business Review, and Kirkus Reviews.
+Her work has appeared in several publications including The Atlantic, ESPN, Fast Company, and Harvard Business Review.

 Before working as a reporter, she was a financial specialist for the U.S. Department of Treasury, taught English in Malaysia on a Fulbright scholarship and wrote a book documenting the history of the Malaysian Fulbright program.
 She has a BA in writing seminars and psychology from Johns Hopkins and an MS from Columbia Journalism School.
 She’s also a graduate of GrubStreet’s Novel Incubator program.
 Shalene has taught writing classes in the Boston area, spoken at conferences about trust and diversity, and is always happy to chat.